SwarmRL/SwarmRL/README.md

 * Integration with EspressoMD simulation engine
 * Support for experimental setups
-* Actor critic reinforcement learning strategies
+* Actor-critic reinforcement learning strategies

 ## Installation

-Currently SwamrRL is only available from source so it must be installed within the local directory.
+Currently, SwamrRL is only available from source so it must be installed within the local directory.

 ```sh